Glenurquhart Shinty Club

 Glenurquhart Shinty Club is a shinty team which plays in Drumnadrochit on the banks of Loch Ness, Scotland.
 It draws its players from the part of the Great Glen which encompasses Drumnadrochit, Lewiston and Glenurquhart.
 The club has been existence since 1885.
 They won their first senior trophy, the MacAulay Cup in 2012.
 After 2013 and 2014 saw them lose two successive MacTavish Cups, they are currently the holders as of 2015.

-The club presently has two teams, with Glenurquhart currently playing in the Marine Harvest Premiership and the Glenurquhart 2nd's playing in the North Division One.
+The club presently has two teams, with the first team currently playing in the National Division and the second team playing in North Division One.